 Healthcare providers are at the junction of an ever-shifting new normal according to a recent Resonate report and the 2022 Edelman Trust Barometer.
 As the pandemic continues into its third year, there’s a divergence between mistrust of COVID-19 vaccines and boosters compared with trust in healthcare as a whole, which has never been higher.

-Public health information is now regularly seen in the local and national news and social media but often distrusted.
+Public health information is now regularly seen in the news and social media, but often distrusted.
 Misinformation is also an issue, which requires healthcare brands to correct the message.
-The opportunity for health systems and provider groups to combine regular public health communications with branding and service line messaging to amplify awareness, perceptions and growth is clear.
+Talk of a new epoch, the “pandemicene,” in which global warming furthers ongoing outbreaks of various types, is even in the news.
+The opportunity for healthcare organizations and provider groups to combine regular public health communications with branding and service line messaging to amplify awareness, perceptions and growth is clear.

 Lean Into the Trust

-As the pandemic continues, and uncertainty about the economy and the world creeps into the collective psyche, health systems have a continued branding opportunity to remind consumers that they’re there for them, always have been and always will be to support life’s milestones.
+As the pandemic continues, and uncertainty about the economy and the world creeps into the collective psyche, healthcare organizations have a continued branding opportunity to remind consumers that they’re there for them, always have been and always will be, to support life’s milestones.

-There’s an additional opportunity for health systems to show they’re authentically inclusive and welcoming for all members of the community as more consumers across all segments of the payer mix have an increasingly multicultural mindset or feel inclusivity is important for the brands they associate with.
+There’s an additional opportunity for healthcare organizations to show they’re authentically inclusive and welcoming for all members of the community as more consumers across all segments of the payer mix have an increasingly multicultural mindset or feel inclusivity is important for the brands they associate with.

-Health systems can remind consumers of their relevancy for so much more than vaccinations.
+Healthcare organizations can remind consumers of their relevancy for so much more than vaccinations.
 They can serve as information providers, providing advice and engagement on multiple health topics.
 This approach not only sustains loyalty but also confirms the provider’s authority in the field and will help to drive volume.
-Social and digital engagement and grassroots outreach are platforms that’ll have greater relevancy and can be amplified by paid programmatic channels.
+Social and digital engagement and grassroots outreach are platforms that’ll have greater relevancy and that can be amplified by paid programmatic channels.